 Special GCI Research Series: Poverty to Prosperity

-In the 50 years that have passed since President Johnson declared a “unconditional war on poverty” in the U.S., persistent problems of income inequality, stratification of access to resources and opportunities, and unrelenting social problems in low-income neighborhoods continue to plague cities across the nation.
-Beginning in Spring 2014, UIC Great Cities Institute focuses the policy dialogue in pursuit of critical and overdue conversations to identify real solutions to one of our nation’s age-old problems: poverty.
-In its Poverty to Prosperity
+In the 50 years that have passed since President Johnson declared an “unconditional war on poverty” in the U.S., persistent problems of income inequality, stratification of access to resources and opportunities, and unrelenting social problems in low-income neighborhoods continue to plague cities across the nation.
+Beginning in Spring 2014, UIC Great Cities Institute facilitates a policy dialogue in pursuit of critical and overdue conversations to identify real solutions to one of our nation’s age-old problems: poverty.
+In its Poverty to Prosperity series, GCI provides the forum for dialogue between some of the nation’s premier experts on poverty and the Chicago community.
+The series includes a variety of research projects and publications, convenings, and events to dialogue on multi-dimensional strategies to eliminating poverty.